How to Grow Your Mold Remediation Company with Facebook Ads

 UNDERSTANDING AD FORMATS

-Using bright colors will help to attract attention to your ad.
-Mold remediation is a serious issue, so you want to make sure that your ad is eye-catching so that people will click on it.
-However, you also don't want to use colors that are too harsh or aggressive, as this could turn people off.
+- Using bright colors will help to attract attention to your ad.
 Mold remediation is a problem that needs to be solved, so it's important to use colors that convey this message without being overwhelming.

-Using humor is another great way to get people to pay attention to your ad.
+- Using humor is another great way to get people to pay attention to your ad.
 People are more likely to remember something if it made them laugh, so using humor in your ad can be a great way to increase its effectiveness.
-However, it's important to make sure that the humor is appropriate and doesn't make light of the seriousness of mold remediation.

 DEFINING AD BUDGETS